 Consume kefir daily – A daily cup of kefir (see here) which can be made into a healthy smoothie contains 1.4mg of zinc as a bonus to its other many health benefits!

-Take a supplement – If you are concerned you are zinc deficient (seek advice if necessary from a functional medical practitioner) or to help a cold or infection you could take a supplement for up to 3 months.
-Stick to 25mg daily and make sure you are taking a multivitamin containing copper as well (to prevent copper deficiency).
+Take a supplement – If you are concerned you are zinc deficient (seek advice if necessary from a functional medical practitioner) or to help prevent colds or infection you could take a supplement.
+Stick to under 25mg daily and make sure you are taking a multivitamin containing copper as well (to prevent copper deficiency).
+Zinc gluconate is a chelated form of zinc that is easily absorbed.